Plague Disease Prevention

 - In general, to prevent contracting plague, people should avoid contact with wild animals.
 Controlling rat and flea populations where plague is found is also important.

-- Pets and people who have come into contact with a plague-infected person should be given antibiotics as a preventive measure.
+- Pets and people who have come into contact with a plague-infected person may be given antibiotics under some circumstances as a preventive measure.

 Must Read Articles Related to Plague

 Biological weapons include any organism (such as bacteria, viruses, or fungi) or toxin found in nature that can be used to kill or injure people.learn more >>